-Quarrying works have minimal potential to adversely affect surface and groundwater quality as indicated in the accompanying Water chapter (Chapter 6).
+Proposed additional quarrying works have minimal potential to adversely affect surface and groundwater quality as indicated in the accompanying Water chapter (Chapter, 6).
 As previously stated, there are no dynamic surface water features on the Site and no discharges to watercourses that would lead to a measurable adverse contribution.
 The relationship between standing surface water caused by excavations and the surrounding bedrock is confined to the Site scale (ca. 100m) and contained as such to avoid degradation of neighbouring groundwater that may be in continuity with watercourses in the Liffey catchment.

 The nearest surface water feature to the Site is the Tootenhill Stream which flows in a north-easterly direction about 0.75 km to the east of the Site.
-The main potential polluting impact associated with the Site and the historic and current activities is the introduction of hydrocarbons to the underlying groundwater.
-Given the embedded design parameters (plant and machinery maintenance that has occurred historically) and absence of bedrock/groundwater pathways it is considered very unlikely that hydrocarbon pollution will occur or has occurred at the Site and the risk of pollution to surrounding groundwater environment is deemed to be very low.
+The main potential polluting impact associated with the Site and the proposed Project activities is the introduction of hydrocarbons to the underlying groundwater.
+Given the embedded design parameters (plant and machinery maintenance) and absence of bedrock/groundwater pathways it is considered very unlikely that hydrocarbon pollution will occur at the Site and the risk of pollution to surrounding groundwater environment is deemed to be very low.

-Given the above, in a worst case scenario an item of machinery associated with the historic operation of the Site could have leaked hydraulic fluid or hydrocarbon.
-In this instance the spill would have been contained at the scene and collected if possible.
-Residual spill would have been contained within the Site subject to dilution and evaporation over an extended period of time and pollutants would have been contained at the Site scale.
-As such, no risks would have been afforded to Natura 2000 habitat or species as defined by the source pathway model of likelihood.
+Given the above, in a worst case scenario an item of machinery associated with the Project could leak hydraulic fluid or hydrocarbon.
+In this instance the spill would be contained at the scene and collected if possible.
+Residual spill would be contained within the Site subject to dilution and evaporation over an extended period of time and pollutants would be contained at the Site scale.
+As such, no risks would be afforded to Natura 2000 habitat or species as defined by the source pathway model of likelihood.